asciidoctor/asciidoctor-bibtex/README.md

 If you make a Bibliography/Reference heading, a2x interprets this specially, and will fail to make a pdf.
 To prevent a2x treating a heading specially, place a section template name, [sect1], before it.

-The bibtex file is not correctly parsed.
-The format for entries is assumed to be:

-    @TYPE{ref,
-      KEY = VAL,
-    }

-with the type on one line and closing brace on its own.
-VAL is wrapped in {..} or ".." and may span multiple lines, but intermediate lines should not end with } or ".